China seeks to wrest offshore rig crown from Singapore, Korea

 China also topped the annual orders lists at least twice during that period.
 In 2009, it outpaced Singapore, traditionally the dominant producer of jack-ups, and in 2006 and 2011, ousted South Korea on semi-submersibles.

-“Over time there is no reason why Chinese yards -- the good yards -- could not be competitive internationally,” Scott Kerr, chief executive officer of Norwegian oil service company Sevan Drilling SEVDR.OL, told Reuters.
+“Over time there is no reason why Chinese yards -- the good yards -- could not be competitive internationally,” Scott Kerr, chief executive officer of Norwegian oil service company Sevan Drilling, told Reuters.

 The Norwegian oil service company bypassed shipyards in South Korea and Singapore partly because their yards were almost full and the Chinese offered a competitive price, Kerr said.